How Much Does Home Window Tinting Cost?

 The average cost for home window tinting is $5 to $8 per square foot with most homeowners spending between $311 and $712 for professional installation.
 Tinting companies will also charge more for the second floor of windows or odd-shaped windows, and their pricing may include a minimum trip charge.
 The final cost is mostly based on the size and number of windows you need tinted.

-When window tinting your home, you’re choosing to reduce the UV rays, heat, and transparency of your windows, giving yourself greater control over your AC use and privacy.
+Most homeowners spend between $255 and $1,600 to tint their windows.
 The final cost of tinting will mostly depend on the number of windows to tint.
-Considering the cost of applying window film compared to the other possible energy efficient measures available to homeowners, window film is a clear leader because of the lower cost and superior results.
+When comparing the price of window film to the other energy efficiency measures available to homeowners, window film is the clear leader because of its lower cost and superior results.

 To put some real numbers on the effectiveness of tinting: It can result in a reduction of as much as: